 - Left turns

 When it comes to right of way, it’s better to be a giver than a taker.
-You can’t go around taking right of way all willy-nilly, but you also shouldn’t just give it away all the time – you’ll never get anywhere.
-It’s a compromise.
-If you’re doing something that’s not following the rules, such as giving right of way when it is clearly yours to take, then you could cause driver confusion, which can cause an accident.
+You can’t go around taking right of way all willy-nilly, but you also shouldn’t just give it away all the time either – or you’ll never get anywhere.
+Think of it as a compromise.
+If acting in a way that doesn’t follow basic traffic rules, such as giving right of way when it is clearly yours to take, then you could cause driver confusion, which can cause an accident.

-While right of way rules aren’t complicated, they’re very important to know and understand.
-Take some time to check out our videos on the different rules for different intersections.
+While right of way rules aren’t complicated, they’re very important to know and understand in order to be a safe driver.
+A large portion of deciding when it’s your turn to go is simple logic.
+Take some time to check out our videos on the different rules for different intersections so you can feel 100 on the road and have a safe drive wherever you’re going.